digitalcrust/digitalcrust-website/content/DigitalCrust.md

 ---

 **DigitalCrust** is an initiative to bring together geologists who build software to characterize the Earth's crust.
-We encourage **coordination across organizations** and subfields of geology, with the goal of producing an integrated, multi-system [[digital model of the crust|Digital twin of the crust]].
+We seek to increase coordination among such geologists working in different organizations and subfields, towards a goal of producing an integrated, multi-system [[Digital twin of the crust|digital model of the crust]].
 Among our [[DigitalCrust Goals|broad goals]] are to

 - Establish systems, datasets, and modeling approaches that collectively describe the Earth's crust across